 We're a line of seasoned salts, best described as salt with a kick, and we give back to the community with every container sold.

 Gary's classic- it's the second level of five blends, and the original created by our dad.
 I have been known to pour a little on my hand and eat it plain...
 It's that good!

 No, but we did recently add in five different flavors and spice levels.

 I try to buy something from someone new every week, but we do frequent Gypsy Kitchen.
 Their Fudg'in Fiddle Stix cookies are the best.

 We took our dad's classic recipe, and made it our own.
 It only took us a few tries to get the recipe just how we remembered it.

-You'll find Season for a Reason at both the 100 Mile Market and the Kalamazoo Farmers Market.
+You'll find Salt with a Kick at both the 100 Mile Market and the Kalamazoo Farmers Market.
 Look for them in the courtyard most Saturdays!